CarolinaCobo/styx/README.md

 8. In focus folder make a `.env` file and add the variables below.

-   > There is a handy .templates.env file with all the variables.

    | Key                 |      Value      |
    | ------------------- | :-------------: |
    | SECRET_KEY          | < Your Values > |